rbt-lang/rbt-proto/doc/introduction.rst

    * Primitives: tables.
    * Composites: set operations.

-   Rabbit has more primitives.
-Not only tables (as in SQL):
+   Rabbit has richer primitives.
+Its first-class objects are not just tables (as in SQL):

    .. math::

       \operatorname{employee} : \operatorname{Void} \to \operatorname{Seq}\{\operatorname{Empl}\}

-   But also attributes and links are first-class objects (not so in SQL):
+   But also attributes and relationships (not so in SQL):

    .. math::

       &\operatorname{department} & : \operatorname{Empl}&\to\operatorname{Dept} \\
       &\operatorname{name} & : \operatorname{Dept}&\to\operatorname{Text}

-   Primitives are so many that variables are not needed.
+   Richer primitives (and special scoping rules) make variables unnecessary.
    Expressions in Rabbit are *combinators* in the narrow sense.

 .. slide:: Why combinators?